Meat Impact | Environment | Overestimation | Climate Change | Eating Less Meat | Reducing the Impact | Conclusion | FAQ | Studies

 Finally, CO2 cannot be reduced to air-polluting emissions only, as many media like to practice.

-CO2 and the natural carbon cycle are essential for any form of life on earth and, therefore, cannot be replaced (Glatzle et al. 20188).
+CO2 and the natural carbon cycle are essential for any life on earth and, therefore, cannot be replaced (Glatzle et al. 20188).

 Nitrous Oxide